davidmerfield/Tuuune/notes/spec.md

 # Target

 8tracks users and designers.mx

-make sharing music all about helping the artist and the song.

-the fact that the song is 'hosted' on our site is a secondary feature.
+make sharing music all about helping the artist and the song. the fact that the song is 'hosted' on our site is a secondary feature.

-PEOPLE LOVE SHARING MUSIC
+PEOPLE LOVE SHARING MUSIC THEY FIND
-RIGHT?
-I DO

-noone has really made that work
+THEY HAVE TO FEEL LIKE THEY FOUND IT
+Set expectations for the search tool

 # Explore features